JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: i do not see a bake button

-it is on the very top
+NS: it is on the very top
 gray bar call bake int he bake menu the very top thing above where you set the bake type